flempriere/BeginToCodeWithPython/01_ProgrammingFundamentals/02_PythonAndProgramming/Chapter_02.md

 #### Example: Playing with the Shell

-- Start up a python interpreter and run the following, explaining was happens in each case
+- Start up a python interpreter and run the following, explaining what happens in each case
   1.  `hello` - An error, an arbitrary word is unrecognised

   ``` python